+One of the most prevalent medical conditions requiring surgical care in Low and Middle Income Countries (LMICs) is orthopaedic trauma and musculoskeletal disease.
 In 2020 we began expanding our work in Global Surgery and Public Health through broadening our network in the US and Africa.
-Our objectives in this work are to: connect orthopaedic trauma and musculoskeletal disease surgeons in resource-limited areas of the world to affordable, high-quality and innovative orthopaedic surgical equipment and care; provide high-level educational resources on the application of such equipment; contribute to surgical capacity building of orthopaedic surgery practitioners in limited resource areas; help establish reliable supply chains; and, exemplify best ethical practices in orthopaedic surgery in order to save lives, and improve the quality of life for individuals and communities, and move toward social equity in Global Surgery.
+Our objectives in this work are to: connect orthopaedic trauma and musculoskeletal disease surgeons in resource-limited areas of the world to affordable, high-quality and innovative orthopaedic surgical equipment, practices and care; provide high-level educational resources; contribute to surgical capacity building in limited resource areas; and, move toward social equity in Global Surgery.

 The Darwin Project provides financial and technological support for the design and development of affordable innovative surgical equipment; for promoting existing affordable high quality equipment; and for medical education and training in orthopaedic surgery and patient care to develop in-country capacity.
 Our initial geographic focus is the African continent.

 We believe that everyone around the globe is entitled to high quality, effective and safe surgery, with equipment and care delivered at an affordable cost.
 We can help save lives One Person at a time – One Community at a time.
 Join us

 Of primary importance to DPI’s work is collaborations we have established with local and African surgical professionals.
 DPI is fortunate to have the continued guidance of Jack Wixted, MD, Orthopaedic Trauma Surgeon Beth Israel Hospital, Boston, Assistant professor Orthopaedic Surgery, Harvard Medical School.